 Launch Atom Text Editor

 Once the installation has been completed, it’s not difficult running Atom.
-You can go into the applications and search for Atom and Atom-Nightly.
+You can go into the applications and search for Atom.

-Or if you want, you can simply type the following and run Atom through the terminal.
+Or if you want, you can simply type the following and run the atom through the terminal.

 Uninstall Atom Text Editor